-- Personality disorders are displayed in a wide range of social and personal contexts...are inflexible and cause significant impairment in functioning. - People with personality disorders have a great difficulty dealing with other people. - They tend to be rigid, inflexible, and unable to respond to changes and demands of life.
+- Personality disorders are displayed in a wide range of social and personal - People with personality disorders have a great difficulty dealing with other people. - In general, the personality disorders are characterized by

 In other words, people with personality disorders behave in ways that do not fit with accepted social standards, and they are unable to adapt their behaviors to better suit their environments.